afreeorange/bock/README.md

 go run --tags "fts5" . -a /path/to/repo -o /path/to/output -r -j
 ```

+## Terminology et al

+An "Entity" is either an "Article" (a Markdown file somewhere in your article repository) or a "Folder" (which is exactly what you think it is).
+A "Revision" is a `git` commit that modifies an Article.

 * You can organize your articles into folders.
 * You cannot use `raw`, `revisions`, `random`, and `archive` as folder names.
 * You can place static assets in `__assets` in your article repository.
 You can reference all assets in there in your Markdown files prefixed with `/assets` (e.g. `__assets/some-file.jpg` &rarr; `/assets/some-file.jpg`).